brendonakay/brendonakay-hugo-papermod/content/ocaml.md

 These `.mli` files define the public interface for the module.
 Super simple.

-The community website https://ocaml.org/ is absolutely amazing for getting started and up to speed with Ocaml.
+The community website https://ocaml.org/ is absolutely amazing for getting started and up to speed with OCaml.

 My only criticism is that the standard library is pretty sparse.
-As compared to Go, which is "batteries included", I find Ocaml to be "batteries not included and some assembly required".
+As compared to Go, which is "batteries included", I find OCaml to be "batteries not included and some assembly required".
 Not necessarily a bad thing because there are usually just a handful of libraries to choose from for some task, and the community openly supports them.